VoylinsGamedevJourney/gozen_lite/README.md

 First of all create a folder in the main project folder called `gde_gozen` and copy the bin files from [GoZen GDExtension](https://github.com/VoylinsGamedevJourney/GoZen_gdextension) into that folder.
 If something does not work check if the paths line up in the gozen.gdextension file.

+After that we will also need a folder called `gde_data_manager` and copy the bin files from [gde_data_manager repo](https://github.com/VoylinsGamedevJourney/gde_data_manager) inside of that folder.
+Same as for the GoZen gde, check if the paths line up with the paths inside of the data_manager.gdextension file.